Learning At MCMS

 - Mixed age groups encourage all children to develop their personalities socially and intellectually at their own pace.

-- Classes have an appropriate number of children to ensure social development (typically up to 29 children per class).
+- Classes have an appropriate number of children to ensure social development (typically between 27 and 29 children per class).

 - A 3-hour work period is available during which the children can choose the work that interests them and develop self-direction.